 Two mobile home parks located in Placerville contain 161 spaces total.
 One of these parks contains six spaces while the other contains 155 spaces.
 These mobile home parks provide a source of affordable housing and homeownership for low-income households.

-Objective: To preserve affordable housing stock.
-Responsibility: Development Services Department.
+Objective: To preserve affordable housing stock and prevent the displacement of mobile home park residents.

 Timeframe: 2026

 Goal H: To Promote Residential Energy Conservation

 Program H-1: Weatherization & Energy Conservation